kmarcie/overwatchhud/README.md

 - Added overrides for DirectX 8 users.
 Fixes the white ingame main menu backgrounds and class selection backgrounds.
 - Fixed the charge meter and charge label's animations being swapped
 - Re-aligned the freezecam so you can see it in different resolution
+- New TargetID.
+Centered TargetID had too many problems.
+Until I figure it out, I will be using this one for now.

 ETC